Nyalab/dotfiles/iterm2/themes/README.md

 The AtomOneLight theme was created by [iamstarkov](https://github.com/iamstarkov)

 The Piatto Light theme was created by [kovv](https://github.com/kovv)

+The DotGov theme was inspired by the color palette used in the [U.S. Web Design Standards](https://playbook.cio.gov/designstandards/visual-style/)

+The DuoTone Dark theme was created by [chibicode](http://chibicode.com) based on [simurai](https://github.com/simurai)'s [duotone-dark](https://github.com/simurai/duotone-dark-syntax) Atom theme.

+The JetBrains Darcula theme was created by [vitstr](https://github.com/vitstr)

+The Bright Lights theme was created by [tw15egan](https://github.com/tw15egan)

+The Ubuntu theme was inspired by default Ubuntu's console colors.
+Created by [Maximus](http://superuser.com/questions/497240/ubuntu-purple-terminal-colors-in-conemu) and ported to iTerm2 by [stepin](https://github.com/stepin).

 If there are other color schemes you'd like to see included, drop me a line!